Jovica Milijić: Malta national futsal team

 In 2012 Milijić became a naturalized Maltese citizen and soon after started playing for the national futsal team.
 He had a debut in a heavy defeat against Georgia (0-9) in UEFA Futsal Euro 2014 qualifying at home ground in Paola, Malta on January 23, 2013.
 He was also in the starting line up against Moldova recording one more loss (1-4).
+Milijić is not the first Serbian player to represent the Malta national futsal team — several years earlier, Serbian-born Nebojša Mijailović and Branko Pantelić had also featured for Ħomor.

 In 2014 Malta played only friendly games, three of them against Gibraltar (3-4, 4-2 and 1-0) and Serbia (1-4), Milijić participated in all of them scoring two goals and a few more times he was close to score hitting only the post, most notably against his homeland Serbia.

 Next year Malta participated in the qualification for Euro 2016 and then the qualification for World Cup.
 The team lost all six games, three in each tournament, by the order: England (0-3), Andorra (0-4), Latvia (0-8), then France (2-8), Lithuania (1-2) and Albania (3-6).
 Milijić took a part in all matches and scored in the last two.

 Between two tournaments, Malta went to San Marino and recorded two wins (5-1 and 5-3) with Milijić in the squad.
 He earned two more caps next year against the same national team, this time in Paola (4-0 and 2-2).

 At the beginning of the last year, with Milijić in the starting five, Malta lost all three games in UEFA Futsal Euro 2018 qualifying tournament held in Bulgaria, against England (1-6), Bulgaria (1-6) and Albania (2-3).

 Since his debut five years ago, Milijić has not missed any national team match, recording 19 caps and 4 goals in total.

+FMA Futsal League Selection

+In December 2017, Milijić was selected to join an FMA Futsal League selection composed of the best players, both local and foreign, who participated in the 2021–22 edition of the Maltese Futsal League.
+Besides Milijić, former Malta national futsal team coach Kevin Misfud and his assistant Željko Aničić selected a squad composed of the top players from the local league, led by national team and Luxol captain Mark Zammit, along with several foreign professionals.

+The team faced Maritime Augusta, the reigning Serie B champions, who went on to win the Serie A2 title later that season and earned promotion to the Serie A the following year.
+The emerging Italian side, led by internationally experienced Spanish coach Eduardo García Belda, known as Miki, included guest players such as Brazilian futsal legend Falcão, then his compatriot Leandro Lino dos Santos and Spanish international José Miguel Ruiz Cortés.
+It was part of the Sicilian club's Falcão promotional tour.
+The exhibition match ended in a 5–5 draw, with Brazilian star scoring for both teams, once in each half.